Sunday 13 August 2023

 The idea is that you don't need to use patch cables to do your common studio work.

-To break any connections, you can plug in a cable into either the (top) output or (Bottom) input socket.
+But to break any connections, you can plug in a cable into either the (top) output or (Bottom) input socket.

 Half Normalled:

-in a cable into the bottom jack
+in a cable into the bottom jack.
+Plugging a cable into the top jack doesn't break any connections.

 The top jacks output is in effect a mult.